 We had some deeds that had been sent some years before, when the Land Registry rather than deeds became the prime register of property ownership, but had never really done anything with them.

-Anyway once I started, finding out more about the people who lived in the house seemed a good idea and, as our house is so intertwined with others in the block, looking at them came in and then that brought in other buildings built around the same time… and so on… until it expanded as a project to look at Combe Down – though not every house, that really would be insanity!
+Anyway, once I started I thought that finding out more about the people who lived in the house seemed a good idea too and, as our house is so intertwined with others in the block, looking at those houses and people came in and then that brought in other buildings built around the same time… and so on… until it expanded as a project to look at Combe Down – though not every house, that really would be insanity!

 I also decided, early on, that I wanted the people and times to speak, insofar as that’s possible, by letting the images, words, newspaper reports etc. tell the story as much as possible.
 Sometimes the quality of those ‘cuttings’ is not very good, but seeing them and reading a story in the language and with the attitude of the time coming through gives so much more atmosphere than I ever could.